1. Create a strong social media presence

-Start producing professional looking online content without spending your own money paying a graphic designer.
-This is a perfect sorcery in leading people to believe your music career is poppin’ off enough to make you enough money to afford a designer, when really you’re a behind the scenes wiz when it comes to creating content.
+To up your music marketing strategy game, start producing professional-looking online content without spending your own money paying a graphic designer.
+This is perfect sorcery in leading people to believe your music career is poppin’ off enough to make you enough money to afford a designer, when really you’re a behind the scenes wiz when it comes to creating content.

 6. Get on the radio!